Marietta and Atlanta Domestic Partnerships

 - A Will is the most common document used for giving away possessions after death.
 This writing instructs a probate court on distributing your assets after all of your bills are paid.
-It can also include legally binding instructions that designate the desired type of funeral, people you want to administer your estate, those you want to take custody of minor children.
+It can also include legally binding instructions that designate the desired type of funeral, people you want to administer your estate, or those you want to take custody of minor children.
 Consult a Stearns-Montgomery & Proctor attorney for complete details.

 Advance Directive for Healthcare (formerly known as a Living Will)

 - As an unmarried person, it is extremely important for you to have a Georgia Advance Directive for Health Care naming a partner or a friend as your agent.
 If you don’t, hospitals and courts will look to your closest biological family member to make health care decisions for you.
 This means your partner or friend will have no legal right to make such decisions, or in some cases, to even visit you in the hospital.